Indiana Social Worker Licensure Requirements

 Becoming an LSW in Indiana

-The first step is enrolling in a social work program that has been accredited by the Council on Social Work Education.
+The first step is enrolling in a social work program that has been accredited by the Council on Social Work Education or holds candidate status.

 Graduates of master’s programs may apply to take the exam as soon as their degree posts.
 They should arrange to have official transcripts sent straight to the Indiana Professional Licensing Agency.
 They must send an application to the IPLA along with a $50 application fee (Click Here to download the application for an LSW).